Skip to content

 *

-* determines which scene the slide belongs to, and writes the
+* Purpose: Determines which scene the current slide belongs to and

-* scene name into a Storyline variable called "SceneTitle".
+* writes the scene name into a Storyline variable called

-* This lets authors display the current scene name on-slide
+* "SceneTitle".
+This lets authors display the current scene

-* (via a text reference to %SceneTitle%) without manually
+* name on-slide (via a text reference to %SceneTitle%)

-* typing the scene name on every slide.
+* without manually typing the scene name on every slide.

 *